Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

-In case you are into volleyball: yes I know that this visualization over-simplifies the game, but there are no free stats available on the VBL, that are both detailed and R-readable. 😭
+In case you are into volleyball: yes I know that this visualization over-simplifies the game, but there are no free stats available on the VBL, that are both detailed and R-readable. 😞

 ## Visualization Priorities

+[1] Positions: outside hitter, middle blocker, opposite hitter, setter, libero

-[1] Source:
+[2] Source:
 <https://www.volleyball-bundesliga.de/cms/home/1_bundesliga_maenner/archiv/ergebnisse.xhtml>